ES-Alexander/zola-docs-template/CONTRIBUTING.md

     - This is handled by the documentation maintainers

 # Making a Contribution
+### Highlighting Documentation Holes/Weaknesses
+> 💡 Suggesting areas for improvement is a valuable contribution!

+While we strive to have comprehensive and clear documentation, it is not always obvious to developers which features need additional explanation.
+If there's a feature you're struggling to make sense of then others likely are too, so please let us know about it!

+After searching for existing information, the recommended approaches are to:
+1. Ask questions on [the community forum](https://discuss.bluerobotics.com/c/bluerobotics-software), for clarification of features you would like a better explanation of
+1. [Create an Issue](https://github.com/bluerobotics/{SOFTWARE}-docs/issues) in this repository, with notes of your existing understanding, what you're unsure about, and/or any links and references that seem relevant

+### Adding to the Documentation
 > 💡 Contributions should typically be made from a unique branch in an external fork.

 Specific processes are covered below, but the general process is: